-Royal Moroccan Football Federation Acknowledges Decision Rendered by the Confederation of African Football (CAF) Appeals Committee
+Royal Moroccan Football Federation Acknowledges Decision Rendered By The Confederation Of African Football (CAF) Appeals Committee

-(MENAFN- News.Africa-Wire) RABAT, Morocco, March 18, 2026/ -- The Royal Moroccan Football Federation (FRMF) () wishes to reiterate that its appeal was ever aimed at contesting the sporting merit or performance of the teams involved in this tournament, but solely to ensure the proper enforcement of competition regulations.
+The Royal Moroccan Football Federation (FRMF) ( ) wishes to reiterate that its appeal was ever aimed at contesting the sporting merit or performance of the teams involved in this tournament, but solely to ensure the proper enforcement of competition regulations.

 The federation reaffirms its commitment to respecting the regulations, ensuring the clarity of the competitive framework and maintaining the stability of African football competitions.